This post was featured on the Hack-a-Day Blog on 9/14/10

 - A = 2.25ms/50μs = 45 counts

 In an ideal world, we would simply have a software interrupt trigger every 50μs, increment 5 separate counters each time, and toggle the associated pin when we reached the right value.
 For example, every time counter1 reached 76, we would reset it to 0, and toggle the value of that pin.
 If the only thing you were doing with your CPU was making noises, then this would work quite well.
 But the whole reason for doing this in an interrupt routine is so that we can do other things simultaneously.
-For this project, I’m simultaneously controlling a large LED matrix.
-If the matrix isn’t refreshed often enough, the display looks choppy.
-Unfortunately, cutting away to an interrupt routine every 50μs was too often, and the display started to look funny.
-So, I had no choice but to trade off some frequency accuracy for a reduction in how often I activated the interrupt.
+I had to trade off some frequency accuracy for a reduction in how often I activated the interrupt.
 After some trial and error, I deemed the golden value to be 64μs.
 It’s a little more than the ideal lowest common denominator, but still close enough that the notes sound good.
 Using this new value, I calculated new counts, and implemented them in my interrupt routine:

 - C = 3.80ms/64μs ≈ 60 counts